wsshaw/DHRIFT/README.md

 # DHRIFT - Digital Humanities Research Infrastructure for Teaching

 DHRIFT (Digital Humanities Research Infrastructure for Teaching) is a static site generator built using Next.js.
 It facilitates the creation and dissemination of digital humanities workshops, institutes, and educational materials.
 This repository contains the development framework for building static websites and resources for the DHRIFT initiative.
+Lorem ipsum.

 ## Table of Contents
 - [Project Overview](#project-overview)